 The tutorial will explain how the testing process works and what is expected of you in the tasks.

 Once you have completed your profile, just sit back and relax.
 All further communication happens over email and Google forms.
 You will receive test invitations, and you need to fill a form every time to see if you get a slot.

-How much can I earn by working at testerwork?
-How do they pay?
+How much can I earn by working at Testerwork?
+How do I get paid?

 Your earnings depend on the number of projects you get selected for.
-There are around 10-15 test cycles on average in a month (in India, might be more for other countries).
+There are around 10-15 test cycles on average in a month.
 The more tests you do the more you can earn.

 The pay is not as good as other testing websites.
 On average, tests pay 15$, while the smaller ones paid lesser.
 Still, the work was quite simple, and think of it more as a one-time task rather than a job.